nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![PlanusLogo](images/PlanusLogo.png)
 ---

-User Guide v1.3 - Gabriella Teh
+User Guide v1.3
 ---

-##Introduction
+##Introduction - Gabriella Teh

-PlaNus is **task managing desktop application** for students in NUS, optimized for use via a Command Line Interface (CLI) with the benefits of Graphical User Interface (GUI).
-PlaNus allows you to keep track of all your deadlines, events and lessons easily.
+PlaNus is **task managing desktop application** for students in NUS with many projects and deadlines, optimized for use via a Command Line Interface (CLI) with the benefits of Graphical User Interface (GUI).
+PlaNus reduces the time spent by students in task management as adding tasks and lessons is now simple and quick!

 ##About
 This user guide provides a detailed description of all the features available in the application.